M.A. Application Process

 - Academic statement and personal statement of purpose

 - The graduate school asks for an academic statement and personal statement of purpose.
 Under each field, please enter "Please see my personal statement uploaded on the K-12 online supplemental application system"

-- Complete the Online Supplemental Application System (OSAS):
+- Complete the Online Graduate Education application portal: